mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 A weight decay of 0.01 provides moderate regularization strength, and provides a balance between underfitting and overfitting.
 It is Pytorch's default for the AdamW optimizer.

-## Machine learning models
+## Experiments

 This research primarily involves training, validating, and evaluating \ac{CNN} models using ISA characteristics such as endianness, word size, and instruction length as the target features.
-This subsection outlines our approach to data preprocessing, model architecture selection, and validation techniques.
+This subsection outlines our approach to data preprocessing as well as the model architectures we use for our experiments.

 ### Data preprocessing